Health & Safety

 For the launching & recovery of club patrol boats - centre console and larger boats must use the public vehicle access ramp (south/east of the club).
 Smaller tiller steers may use the central beach ramp.

 Only persons given familiarisation training of the tractor are allowed to operate this equipment and they must be a club member.
-Formal training is organised by our Safety Officer.
+Formal training is organized by our Safety Officer.

 The tractor may never use the central beach ramp.
 It must only operate on the public vehicle ramp.